 STORYTELLING EXPEDITION

-A multi-day documentary tour + workshop where you get experience telling meaningful stories on location.
+A week-long documentary tour + workshop where you get experience telling meaningful stories on location.

 On each trip, a small group of photographers and filmmakers become a crew of citizen storytellers.
 Together we learn how to tell better stories about real life.